-Every Easter London’s clubs pull out the big guns, and this year is no exception.
-With a bounty of great parties happening in the capital this bank holiday (Friday April 18 – Monday April 21), you can dance till you drop with our round-up of the long weekend’s best club nights.
-Things kick off on Thursday April 17 so if you’ve got the stamina, there's potential to turn Easter into one helluva four-day shindig.
+With a bounty of great parties happening in the capital this Easter bank holiday (Fri Mar 25–Mon Mar 28 2016), you can dance till you drop with our round-up of the long weekend’s best club nights.
+Things kick off on Thursday April 2 so if you’ve got the stamina, there's potential to turn Easter into one helluva four-day shindig.

 It's been going for over twenty years, but this club night is still a hugely popular event.
 At the start of 2015, Blow Up found a new home at Soho basement venue St Moritz Club, where it now holds a weekly Friday residency.
 Luckily, there's still the same mix of DJs, including head honcho Paul Tunkin, spinning British pop, punk, boogaloo, new wave, Motown, mod anthems and soul from the '60s to the noughties, plus guest live performances from bands such as Big Boss Man and Slug.
 Super-groovy stuff.Read more